maidang111/CS32-CalculatorProject/Readme.md

 * evaluate_print() (It prints out evaluated value)
 * update_variables() (It updates the variable that was modified on the last evaluation)
 * single_value_token() (It handles the line that has only single element and make it into a AST, it is a edge case for read_one_line function)

+Invalid cases:
+* not assigned idenitfier
+* invalid assignee
+* invalid parenthesis
+* invalid operation (ex. operator that only handles double has bool has its operand)
+* divide by zero

 AST_Node:
 AST_Node is a node class for AST that is built in InfixParser class.
 It has numerous derived classes that was built to store different values/operations.
 It uses the class Data to store the value of each token